 Perched in the foothills of the Purcell Mountains, the view across the Rocky Mountain Trench toward the Rockies is spectacular.
 So are the wildflowers of Kimberley Nature Park.
 Join guided hikes, or volunteer on weed control, natural history and trail maintenance projects.
 This is one of Canada's largest municipal parks, at 800 hectares or about three square miles.
 The grasslands, forests and wetlands that surround Kimberley, display a profusion of wildflowers from early spring to mid-summer.

 As the winter snows retreat and the earth warms up, tiny flowers make their first appearance.
 One of the first to arrive is the Western Spring Beauty.
-These miniscule white flowers form carpets on upper elevation grasslands and were considered an important source of food for the local Ktunaxa.
+These minuscule white flowers form carpets on upper elevation grasslands and were considered an important source of food for the local Ktunaxa.

 The delicate Yellow Bell is another flower that appears soon after snow melt.
 Its yellow flowers are among the loveliest signs of early spring.

-The Kimberley Nature Park Society provides numerous opportunties for volunteers to get involved.
+The Kimberley Nature Park Society provides numerous opportunities for volunteers to get involved.
 These include noxious weed patrols to control spotted knapweed, ecological restoration work projects, and trail maintenance.
 The Society has established a natural history committee to inventory native plants, lichens and fungi in the park.
 Contact Kent at the Society to get involved.

 It's always a good idea to have a wildflower identification book with you as you go exploring.
 An excellent resource is Plants of Southern Interior British Columbia.
 The Kimberley Nature Park has an excellent, informative trail guide which can be purchased at The Kimberley Visitor Centre located in the Platzl parking lot.